Penguin-Dream-Team/HDLT/HDLT-LocationServer/README.md

 ### Migrate Database Schema Files

-The API is using [flyway](https://flyway.org/) to migrate the database schemas.
+The server is using [flyway](https://flyway.org/) to migrate the database schemas.
 This will allow the application to automatically create the tables and populate them accordingly.
 The files for the migrations can be found in the `resources/db/migrations/` folder and need to be prepended with the version in the format of `V{#}__migration_name.sql`.
 To migrate the files to the database, you can use the following gradle task: